• Skip to primary navigation

 • 1 teaspoon dried basil

-• ¼ teaspoon cajun seasoning (such as Tony's)
+• ¼ teaspoon Cajun or Creole seasoning (such as Tony's) add more seasoning to suit your taste

 • cooked rice